tryretool/retool-onpremise/README.md

   - `22` (SSH): To allow you to SSH into your instance and configure it
   - `3000` (Retool): This is the default port Retool runs on

+#### With Workflows
+If your deployment contains [Retool Workflows](http://retool.com/products/workflows), you may need additional resourcing.

+We recommend bumping up the cluster memory to at least `12` GiB of memory and `4` vCPUs.

 ### AWS Deploy With EC2

 Spin up a new EC2 instance.
 If using AWS, use the following steps: